leopold-weidner/DBDIpy/README.md

 - First, missing values within the detected signal region are interpolated in between.
 - Second, a noisy baseline is generated for all XIC to be of uniform length which the length of the longest XIC in the dataset.

+The function lets the user decide which imputation method to use.
+Default mode is ``linear``, however several others are available.

 ```python
 masses = specs_aligned["mean"]